Karin Coonrod: Career

 Coonrod began her career as a teacher at an all-boys Catholic school in Monmouth County, New Jersey where she also ran the school's theater program.
 She later enrolled in a graduate theater program at Columbia University.
-While working on her master's degree, in 1987, she founded an experimental Shakespeare theatre company, Arden Party.
+While working on her master's degree, in 1987, she founded an experimental classical theatre company, Arden Party.
 First based in an old movie theater in Sandy Hook, New Jersey, Arden Party gained wider notoriety when, in 1988, the company moved to the Ohio Theater, then located in SoHo, Manhattan.
 By 1996, Coonrod had staged more than 20 adaptations of classic plays.

 In the late 1990s, Coonrod began earning critical acclaim for her productions of more obscure works by the English playwright William Shakespeare, such as Henry VI (1996) and King John (2000).
 She also directed other uncommon plays by lesser-known European playwrights and adaptations from atypical sources.

-Coonrod founded her second New York-based theater company, Compagnia de' Colombari in 2004—also made up of a small ensemble cast of actors, musicians, and theatre crew—with whom she produces the majority of her later plays.
-Her experimental theatrical style sometimes calls for the musicians and stage crew to operate in full view of the audience, serving as part of the ensemble cast.
+Coonrod founded her second New York-based theater company, Compagnia de' Colombari in 2004—made up of an international company of theater makers with whom she produces the majority of her later plays.
+Her experimental theatrical style sometimes calls for the musicians and stage crew to operate in full view of the audience, serving as part of the ensemble cast, called "Black Angels".
 Her plays often break the fourth wall to include the audience.
 In her plays, the cast of actors often play multiple roles, as in Henry VI, or the same role is fractured among several actors, as in Merchant of Venice and texts&beheadings/ElizabethR.

 Coonrod describes her trade as "staging sculpture" because it combines two of her artistic interests—visual depiction and the narrative form.
 She frequently uses unusual seating structures like in the 2014 production of Tempest where Coonrod placed the stage between two sets of audiences facing each other, reminiscent of the school gymnasiums where she first directed plays with her young Catholic school students.
 Coonrod also stages her plays in unusual locales and settings that come from the script's themes.
 There were performances of the Shakespeare's Merchant of Venice in the piazza of the play's eponymous city in a neighborhood that once was a Jewish ghetto.
 Her theater company later reproduced the play at a high-security prison in Padova with "only actors and inmates in a bare room".